Identity Verification through ACSP

 • A UK, Channel Islands, or Isle of Man firearms licence

-• Any other type of photographic ID listed on PRADO (such as a National Identity Card from Pakistan, a crew member certificate from South Africa, or a U.S. Permanent Resident Card)
+• Any other photographic ID listed on PRADO (such as a National Identity Card from Pakistan, a crew member certificate from South Africa, or a US Permanent Resident Card)

-Group B documents are listed below, which do not require a document reference number, expiry date, or country of issue:
+Group B (no document reference number, expiry date, or country of issue required):

 • Birth certificate or adoption certificate